dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

-# Will this global state work in Concurrent React?
+# Will this React global state work in concurrent rendering?

-Test tearing in React Concurrent React
+Test tearing in React concurrent rendering

 ## Introduction